Main Points

 In the coming days, the heatwave is expected to extend into eastern Europe.

-“Around the world climate disasters are becoming more frequent, more destructive and more costly,” United Nations secretary general António Guterres told a climate conference in London, while the city was gripped by suffocating heat.
+“Around the world climate disasters are becoming more frequent, more destructive and more costly,” United Nations secretary general António Guterres told a climate conference in London, while that city was gripped by suffocating heat.
 “London isn’t just calling, it’s cooking,” he said.

 We’ll have live updates here throughout the day on the situation across Europe.